 Our History

-Tillicoultry Glen formally opened by Arthur Bracewell’s widow Mrs Janet Bracewell and commemorated by a plaque on the cairn at Glenfoot
+Tillicoultry Glen formally opened by Arthur Bracewell’s widow Mrs Janet Bracewell and commemorated by a plaque on the cairn at Glenfoot.

-Tillicoultry Glen formally opened by Arthur Bracewell’s widow Mrs Janet Bracewell and commemorated by a plaque on the cairn at Glenfoot
+Tillicoultry Glen formally opened by Arthur Bracewell’s widow Mrs Janet Bracewell and commemorated by a plaque on the cairn at Glenfoot.

 1957